Config reference: generation

 Category: generation

-Badges: - Channel-specific
+Badges: - API channel

 generation.gen_model_mcp (GEN_MODEL_MCP) — MCP Channel Model